 Check my other plant medicine and plant-centric recipes.

 If you live in New England, this has been a chilly – OK freezing – spring.
 Our minds are thinking of fresh herbs and lightening up, but our palates crave warmth.
 It’s an excellent time for a fresh curry.
-Here’s one made with pork tenderloin and cauliflower.
+Here’s a favorite: Pork Tenderloin Cauliflower Curry.
 You have here a one skillet meal, my friends, that takes about twenty minutes.

 Pork tenderloin is a lean and healthful meat, particularly when raised as nature intended – on a small farm with love and a varied diet.
 Here’s what I did with half of a pork tenderloin.
 This Pork Tenderloin Cauliflower Curry recipe is easy to modify.
 You may of course eliminate the pork and sub tofu or beans for a vegan curry.
 Chicken and shrimp are also easy substitutes.